etri/etri-miai/databases/README.md

-# Backchannel Annotation Corpus in Korean Speech (BACKSpeech)
+# BACKSpeech: Backchannel Annotation Corpus in Korean Speech

 ## Introduction
 We introduce the Backchannel Annotation Corpus in Korean Speech.
 This corpus has been collected from a wide range of YouTube videos containing dialogues of two or three participants and is intended for researchers and developers working on Backchannel Prediction (BCP) and related fields.